-The San Jose Creek baseflow survey was conducted on August 23 and 25, 2010.
+The San Jose Creek baseflow survey was conducted on September 28, 2012.
 The survey began at the SLP property line and extended upstream to Stickleback Pond (Figure 8).
 There was continuous surface flow through the "Protected Baseflow Reach" and for the majority of the surveyed creek.
-San Jose Creek became dry approximately 4,000 feet downstream of stickle back pond.
+San Jose Creek became dry approximately 3,000 feet downstream of stickle back pond.
 The 1990 survey was discontinued above Van Winkley's Canyon and found predominantly dry conditions for the majority of the survey (Figure 9).
-In 2010, San Jose Creek was "wetter" than 1990 conditions.
+In 2012, San Jose Creek was "wetter" than 1990 conditions.

-Specific conductance measurements from San Jose Creek and contributing springs and tributaries were lower in 2010 than measurements from 1990 (Figure 10).
+Specific conductance measurements from San Jose Creek were generally lower in 2012 than measurements from 1990 (Figure 10).
 On the San Jose Creek, the trend for specific conductivities is from lower values to higher values with distance upstream.